kathrinse/TabSurvey/README.md

 ### Using the docker container

 The code is designed to run inside a docker container.
 See the `Dockerfile`.
-In the docker file different conda environments are specified for the different requirements of the models.
+In the docker file, different conda environments are specified for the various requirements of the models.
 Therefore, building the container for the first time takes a while.